What Is Squamous Cell Carcinoma?

 Is a biopsy required?

-What's recovery like after Mohs surgery?
+How is recovery post Mohs surgery?

 How can I make an appointment?